zumasys/docs/site/accuterm/release-notes/8.0.1010/README.md

 To install the updated programs, use Update Host Programs from the MultiValue menu.
 This will reinstall the base programs in the FTBP file first, then display a dialog where you can select the other libraries and samples that you want to reinstall.

 ## MSI-based Installer

 The AccuTerm 8 installer uses Microsoft Installer (MSI).
 The MSI installation file is wrapped in a standard EXE installer which allows the selection of the desired installation type.
 The EXE installer then launches the MSI install (msiexec) with appropriate options.
 As with AccuTerm 7, three installation modes are supported: normal (all users), personal (install for current user only), and portable (run from removable device).
 The silent install options are /SILENT or /VERYSILENT.
 The format of the setup.ini file used to customize the installation process has been changed.
 Please see the user manual or online help for more information.

 ## Product Activation

 The product activation has been changed in AccuTerm 8.
 The new licensing model is “per user”, rather than “per machine.”
 Administrators manage licenses for their organization from the Zumasys customer portal (portal.zumasys.com).
 To activate the program, you need to select “Activate” from the evaluation notice screen, or from the Help -&gt; Activate menu.
 You will need a valid email address and license key, which is available to the administrator on the customer portal.
 Activation and license validation requires an Internet connection.
 The license is validated periodically, contacting the Zumasys license server.

 ## Importing your Settings

 When you run AccuTerm 8 for the first time, AccuTerm checks if there are settings from older versions of AccuTerm that can be imported into AccuTerm 8.
 This is a one-time offer.
 It will display a list of the various settings that can be imported and you can choose which ones to import.

 The session configuration files and layout files for AccuTerm 8 have changed (script files are the same).
 The new file extensions are .atsp for session files, and .atlp for layout files.
 While the AccuTerm 7 .atcf and .atly files will work with AccuTerm 8, the new session files are formatted as JSON and designed to work more efficiently with the new features and for sharing profiles between desktop, web and mobile versions.
 When you open an AccuTerm 7 configuration file, it is strongly recommended that you save it as the new type.
 When you click File &gt; Save As, AccuTerm 8 will automatically create the new session or layout file for you.

 ## Unicode Support

 To use Unicode (UTF-8) as your host character set encoding, select "Unicode (UTF-8)" from the Host Character Set Encoding drop-down list in the Session Settings -&gt; Terminal -&gt; Font & Character Set page.
 Select a suitable font to support the language(s) you intend to use.
 Configure your host to use UTF-8 encoding.

-### Note:
+### Note

-if you attempt to display characters that are not defined in the selected font, Windows "font linking" will attempt to use another suitable font for those characters.
+If you attempt to display characters that are not defined in the selected font, Windows "font linking" will attempt to use another suitable font for those characters.
 Sometimes the results are acceptable, but if the linked font does not produce suitable results, choose a font that includes all of the characters for the scripts you intend to display.

 At this time, the only left-to-right text is supported.
 We plan on adding bidirectional support for mixed left-to-right and right-to-left text in a future release.